Sushant-aggarwal/orkg-statement-pipeline/README.md

 We’ll refresh the dataset automatically with a cron job.
 This runs the dlt pipeline on a schedule and upserts new/changed rows into Postgres.

 ### 2) Use dlt incremental loads where timestamps exist
-The ORKG “statements per paper” endpoint doesn’t expose created_at / updated_at, so we currently do a full fetch and merge on id (idempotent).
+The ORKG “statements per paper” endpoint doesn’t expose created_at / updated_at, so we currently do a full fetch and merge on id.
 However, other ORKG APIs do provide timestamps.
 For those, we’ll switch to a true incremental pattern so each run only fetches rows updated since the last sync.